serguei59/aks-backend-project/mkdocs_aks_library/docs/05-ci-cd/pipelines.md

 # Multi-Job Pipelines in GitHub Actions

-In your project, the CI/CD pipeline has two main jobs:
+In this project, the CI/CD pipeline has two main jobs:

 1. **build-image-front**
    - Checks out the repo,